okasha1/mustah_bakery/README.md

 ## Getting Started

 This is a personal project.
 I'm creating an online bakery store.
-It will have a Login and SignUp page, Home page, a Products page, a Cart and Profile page

-The a
+I will be using Firebase/ Firebase for its backend Feel free to follow along.